 Candidates for the House and Senate of the United States Congress are eligible to receive funds from our PAC.
 State representatives and gubernatorial campaigns are ineligible.

 NAPUS PAC Organizational Structure

-The Government Relations Department coordinates the activities of NAPUS PAC and is guided by the director of government relations and the legislative assistant at the NAPUS National Office.
+The Government Relations Director coordinates the activities of NAPUS PAC at the NAPUS National Office.

-The director of government relations advises the national president and the legislative assistant on PAC and political issues.
+The director of government relations advises the national president on PAC and political issues.
 The director helps develop strategy to raise PAC funds and identifies potential candidates deserving NAPUS PAC support.
 The director serves as the registered PAC treasurer and is legally responsible for the accuracy of all FEC filings.

-The legislative assistant administers NAPUS PAC and is the primary contact between chapter PAC chairs and the government relations department.
-The legislative assistant oversees all PAC activity, including ensuring that receipts and disbursements are accounted for accurately.
-The assistant makes certain all required PAC reports are in compliance with FEC regulations.
-The assistant also serves as the registered assistant treasurer for NAPUS PAC.
+The director administers NAPUS PAC and is the primary contact between chapter PAC chairs and the government relations department.
+The director oversees all PAC activity, including ensuring that receipts and disbursements are accounted for accurately.
+The director makes certain all required PAC reports are in compliance with FEC regulations.
+The director also serves as the registered assistant treasurer for NAPUS PAC.

 The chapter PAC chairs are responsible for soliciting PAC funds at all chapter events.
-In addition, in consultation with the Government Relations Department, the chairs should develop innovative techniques to solicit chapter members (see “Duties and Responsibilities”).
-The chairs work closely with the chapter Legislative chairs to establish close contacts in state congressional offices.
+In addition, in consultation with the Government Relations Director, the chairs should develop innovative techniques to solicit chapter members (see “Duties and Responsibilities”).
+The chairs work closely with the chapter legislative chairs to establish close contacts in state congressional offices.